NoMoreFood/Repacls/index.md

    how to set up inheritance.

 /RemoveStreams
+/RemoveStreamsByName <RegularExpression>
    Removes any alternate data streams on targeted files.
+With /RemoveStreamsByName, you can also specify a regular expression to target a specific stream.
+For example: /RemoveStreamsByName ".*Zone\.Identifier.*"

 /ReplaceAccount <SearchName|SearchSid>:<ReplaceName|ReplaceSid>
    Search for an account and replace it with another account.